Dental Implants – Pasadena, TX

 How many dental implants will I need?

 The number of dental implant posts you need varies depending on the restoration used to rebuild your smile.
-A single tooth replacement only requires 1 implant post; whereas, treating several missing teeth in a row needs an implant post at either end of the bridge.
-If you need full mouth reconstruction, an average of 4 to 8 implant posts are used to secure your denture to your jawbone.
+A single tooth replacement only requires one implant post, whereas, treating several missing teeth in a row needs an implant post at either end of the bridge.
+If you need full-mouth reconstruction, an average of four to six implant posts are used to secure your denture to your jawbone.

 Can I get dental implants if I have periodontal disease?